quasarframework/quasar/docs/src/pages/vue-components/timeline.md

 ### Layouts and side selection

 ::: warning
-QTimelineEntry only takes into account its `side` prop if QTimeline has a layout other than `loose`.
+QTimelineEntry only takes into account its `side` prop if QTimeline has the `loose` layout.
 :::

 <doc-example title="Layouts and side selection" file="QTimeline/Layouts" scrollable />